 Global Accessibility Awareness Day

-Thursday, May 15 is Global Accessibility Awareness Day (GAAD).
+Thursday, May 15 is Global Accessibility Awareness Day (GAAD) (opens in a new window).
 The purpose of GAAD is to get everyone talking, thinking, and learning about digital access and inclusion, particularly from the perspective of people with different disabilities.

 What can I do?